-Parliamentary appropriations 22,444 26,988 (4,544)
+Parliamentary appropriations 23,916 22,444 1,472

-The decline in parliamentary appropriation of \$4.5M from 2018 is the result of timing differences in scheduled drawdowns on the main estimates.
+The variance in parliamentary appropriation for Q1 2020 compared to Q1 of last year is the result of timing differences in scheduled drawdowns on the main estimates.

 Risks and uncertainties

 As part of our strategic management process, we conduct an enterprise risk assessment and use the results of that assessment in the development of our five-year strategic plan, risk mitigation strategy and internal audit plan.
 Risk mitigation action plans are developed and implemented accordingly.